 Effective March 7, 2011, the Corporation's common shares were listed and posted for trading on the Toronto Stock Exchange ("TSX").
+On October 13, 2013, the Corporation received conditional listing approval to list its shares on the Canadian National Stock Exchange.
+The shares were then de-listed from the TSX effective October 23, 2013.
 The common shares of the Corporation trade under the symbol "RXM".